geo-desic/desic/migrations.md

 # Entity Framework Migrations
 All commands below assume a terminal in the top level solution directory.
 The entity framework cli tools are required and can be installed/updated using the following commands.
-The tools should be kept relatively up to date as warnings could be issues with out of date versions.
+The tools should be kept relatively up to date.
+A warning will likely be issued with an out of date version when creating a new migration.

 ```powershell
 # initial install